 Sanctuary offers a place of refuge for those who need a place of security to heal.
 This safe haven offers programs that help strengthen the community, and clothing donations help clothe those who are marginalized.

 Pregnant women and young moms are given a stable and safe space at Jessie’s Centre.
 Donors can give maternity wear, clothing for younger women, baby clothes, and various accessories.

 Oasis offers sanctuary to those struggling with and overcoming addiction.
-Drop off your lightly-worn clothes to a donation bin that’ll be distributed amongst members.
+Donate your lightly-worn clothing to a donation bin that’ll be distributed amongst members.

 The Scott Mission offers outreach programs and a safe place to provide wellness to the homeless or low-income folks.
 You can help by donating apparel by dropping it off or getting it picked-up.

 Fred Victor is a social service charitable organization that fosters long-lasting and positive change in the lives of homeless and low-income people living across Toronto.
 Every day, more than 2,000 people use the programs and services offered.
 Check out the website for which gently used clothing item they’re in need of.

 Horizons for Youth is a shelter for at-risk and homeless youth between the ages of 16-24 years old in Toronto.
 It provides youth with the support they need to escape from the cycle of poverty and leave the streets behind.

 8 Retailers That Reward You For Your Old Clothes & Empties